GPDC/CryptRelay/README_eclipse.md

-﻿This guide was created in Debian Linux and Eclipse 3.8.1 Want to use Eclipse to build / make changes to CryptRelay?
+﻿# This guide was created in Debian Linux and Eclipse 3.8.1 Want to use Eclipse to build / make changes to CryptRelay?
 This is the README for you.

-If you are new to programming on linux you might need to download and install a couple packages that contain some tools / libraries: sudo apt-get install build-essential
+# If you are new to programming on linux you might need to download and install a couple packages that contain some tools / libraries:
+sudo apt-get install build-essential
 Want to know what separate packages make up the build-essential package?
 Type: gedit /usr/share/doc/build-essential/essential-packages-list